 Conclusion

-I'm happy with my solution: it's very simple to use, it generates super tiny proxies, and it can proxy final classes.
+I'm happy with my solution: it is straightforward to use, it generates super tiny proxies, and it can proxy final classes.
 I was able to get rid of my handcrafted proxies without changing anything to my applications.
 I even switched the lazy mode on a couple of services I was too lazy (pun!) to write proxies for.
-With any luck, it could suit your application too.
+With any luck, it could suit your application as well.
 Let me know :)